JohnRizkallah26/IDS_Components/README.md

 # IDS_Components
-Highlights various components of an Intrusion Detection System.
-# IDS_Components

 This repository outlines key components of an Intrusion Detection System (IDS) and provides practical recommendations for small businesses, particularly in the finance sector.